LaunchCodeEducation/lchs/src/chapters/introduction/why-learn-python.rst

 a few things not so well.

 For most tasks, any programming language can do the job.
-You have to decide which one to use for a project based on what the language does very well and which languages you enjoy using.
+To pick which one to use, think about what each language does best and which languages you enjoy.
 So why start with Python?

 Python Is A Friendly First Language